 RF interference into the GNSS receiver tends to be the biggest problem when determining why the system performance is not meeting expectations.
-As mentioned earlier, the GNSS signals are at a level of -130 dBm and lower.
+As mentioned earlier, the GNSS signals are at -130 dBm and lower.
 If signals higher than this are presented to the receiver, the RF front end can be overdriven.